utmstack/Documentation/QuickStart.md

 ## Procedure:

 ### 1. Pre-installation Requirements:
-   * **Compatibility:** Ensure the system runs on Windows Server version 2016 R2 or later.
+   * **Compatibility:** Ensure that the system is running Windows 10/11, Windows Server version 2016 R2 or later.
    * **Network:** Ensure ports 9000 and 50051 are open.

 ### 2. Installation Steps: